benswift/benswift.github.io/_posts/2021-05-11-moving-to-the-school-of-cybernetics.md

 ---

-Some job news---I've just accepted a position in the new [School of Cybernetics](https://cybernetics.anu.edu.au/) in the ANU College of Engineering and Computer Science (CECS).
+Some job news---I've just accepted a position in the new [School of Cybernetics](https://cybernetics.anu.edu.au/) in the ANU College of Engineering, Computing and Cybernetics.
 I'll finish out my teaching this semester in the [School of Computing](https://cs.anu.edu.au) then I'll make the move in July.
 For those not familiar with the ANU org-chart or acronymicon, there are multiple _Schools_ in each _College_ (so I'm moving Schools but staying within the same